department-of-veterans-affairs/vets-website/content/pages/employment/job-seekers/family-members.md

 -----

 ### How it works
 Sign up for a current DS Logon ID.
 This is the same login used for online services like TRICARE.
-If you’re unsure of your DS Logon, need to request a logon account, or need to register on the SECO site, please go to the DS Logon self-service site.<br>
+If you’re unsure of your DS Logon, need to request a logon account, or need to register on the SECO site, please go to the DS Logon access center.<br>

 [Visit My Access Center](https://myaccess.dmdc.osd.mil/my.policy).